 Beverly Cleary redefined children's literature for a generation of young readers.

 For decades, children have delighted in the adventures of Ramona and her sister Beezus, Henry Huggins and his dog Ribsy, and Ralph, the motorcycle riding mouse!
-Although these books were written long ago, their characters feel like they could still be living in the house next door thanks to the remarkable writing of their author, Beverly Cleary, who celebrated her 104th birthday this year!
-When asked about the multi-generational appeal of her books, Cleary credits the spirit of childhood which she believes is just as timeless as her stories.
+Although these books were written long ago, their characters feel like they could still be living in the house next door thanks to the remarkable writing of their author, Beverly Cleary, who died in 2021 at the age of 104.
+When asked about the multi-generational appeal of her books, Cleary credited the spirit of childhood which she believed is just as timeless as her stories.
 "I think deep down inside children are all the same," she told NPR in a 2006 interview.
 "They want two loving parents and they would prefer a house with a neighborhood they can play in.
 They want teachers that they can like.
 I don't think children themselves have changed that much."

 Cleary was born in 1916, and lived on a farm in rural Yamhill, Oregon until she was 6 years old.
 Then her father got a job as a bank security officer in Portland, and the family moved to the city.
 The adjustment was difficult on Cleary, and she felt even worse when her first grade teacher put her in a group for struggling readers.
 "The first grade was separated into three reading groups — Bluebirds, Redbirds, and Blackbirds.
 I was a Blackbird.
 To be a Blackbird was to be disgraced.
 I wanted to read, but somehow could not," she later reflected.
 Her reading difficultly was magnified by the phonics lists and Dick and Jane stories that were used for reading instruction at the time. "[We] wanted action," she wrote in her memoir, A Girl from Yamhill.
 "We wanted a story."